SmarterApp/RDW_Documentation/Monitoring.md

 **NOTE: please avoid putting environment-specific details _especially secrets and sensitive information_ in this document.**

-This document contains instructions for monitoring the data warehouse.
-This includes:
+**Intended Audience**: this document provides information for monitoring the Reporting Data Warehouse.
+Operations and system administrators will find it useful.

+Monitoring RDW applications includes monitoring:

 * Database.
 * Logging.